Learners Privacy Notice

 - With regulatory authorities, courts and governmental agencies to comply with legal orders, legal or regulatory requirements and government requests; and/or

-- With our legal and other professional advisers and evaluators.
+- With our legal and other professional advisers.

 The Centre will only retain your personal information for the time period that you are a student on the Course and for 6 years after completion of that course.